yashrajstha/yashrajstha.github.io/_pages/cv.md

 Recieved Grants
 ======
-* Swiss National Science Foundation (SNF), 2021: "Sustaining Knowledge Creation in Online Communities: Enabling, Creating, and Maintaining" CHF 569'754 (as CO-PI with G. von Krogh).
+* Swiss National Science Foundation (SNF), 2021\ **Sustaining Knowledge Creation in Online Communities: Enabling, Creating, and Maintaining"** CHF 569'754\
+(as CO-PI with G. von Krogh).

-* ETH Competence Centre for Rehabilitation Engineering and Science (RESC), 2021: “Changing Behaviours”: “Hackster - Patient-led innovation in online communities: An exploratory study of the design principles and the diffusion of affordable rehabilitation technology” CHF 93,033 (as CO-applicant with G. von Krogh, N. Geilinger, M. Meboldt & C. Stadtfeld)
+* ETH Competence Centre for Rehabilitation Engineering and Scienc(RESC), 2021\ **Changing Behaviours”: “Hackster - Patient-led innovation in online communities: An exploratory study of the design principles and the diffusion of affordable rehabilitation technology** CHF 93,033\
+(as CO-applicant with G. von Krogh, N. Geilinger, M. Meboldt & C. Stadtfeld)

+* Innosuisse, Switzerland\
+**40752.1 INNO-ICT”: “Artificial Intelligence to improve venture capital decision-making** CHF 12,613.85\
+(as CO-application with G. von Krogh & Raized.AI

 **Services**